trapeze-bell-peter/hamiltonian_comp/README.md

 of familiarity.

 If speed is essential, I would go with C++.
-If speed is not essential but important I would choose Typescript over in preference to almost any other language in this comparison.
+If speed is not essential but important I would choose Typescript in preference to almost any other language in this comparison.
 Crystal and Elixir are
 interesting: they are not that far behind Go and Java from an execution speed point-of-view but are much more expressive as languages compared to Java.